 Shock waves are audible high-energy sound waves.
-They occur in the atmosphere, for example when lightning strikes, or when aeroplanes break through the sound barrier.
+They occur in the atmosphere, for example, when lightning strikes, or when aeroplanes break through the sound barrier.
 In the medical world, shock waves have been employed since around 1980 to disintegrate kidney stones.
 For pain and soft tissue therapy, shock wave energy is conducted from the place of generation to the painful body regions where it accelerates the healing process by activating the body’s self healing powers (inflammation).
-The process stimulates metabolism and enhances blood circulation, damaged tissue gradually regenerates and eventually heals.
+This inflammation process stimulates metabolism and enhances blood circulation, damaged tissue gradually regenerates and eventually heals.
 The following are some disorders that can be treated with Shock Wave Therapy:

 Tennis or Golfers elbow

 Patellar tendonitis (jumpers knee)

 Chronic neck, shoulder and back pain

 Achilles tendon pain

 The effects of shockwave occur across several levels: